ferzu/Reflecting-Light/README.md

 ### Solution

-I used a vectorial approach (ray trace) to propagate vectors under the given conditions.
+I used a vectorial approach (ray trace) and propagated vectors under the given conditions.

 ### Reflecting Light
 *By: Tonylicoding, codewars.com*